orionw/al-folio/_posts/2024-05-20-reviewing.md

 I also manually annotated some of the data to provide deeper insight that could not be obtained automatically.
 I personally annotated individual's h-index, their region (Asia, North America, Europe, etc.),<d-footnote>There was only one person I randomly sampled who was from Australia so I added them to the "Asia" category even though that isn't correct.
 There were no persons sampled from South America or Africa.
 This is likely due to a lack of representation in these areas overall.</d-footnote> their pronouns as listed on their websites / invited talks,<d-footnote>Pronouns corresponds somewhat to their preferred gender.
 Unfortunately, I could not directly ask all persons that I annotated information for due to time.
 Note that I did not find any non-binary pronouns in websites and/or talk introductions.</d-footnote> their affiliation, whether they were in Academia/Industry/Government, and their seniority categorized in academic standards: student, < 7 years post-PhD is junior, > 7 years is senior.

-### Caveats
+### ⚠️ Caveats
+⚠️⚠️⚠️
 - This data **only includes reviewing and publications at *CL venues**.
 It is possible (and likely) that people are also reviewing for ML/Speech/Vision conferences.
 However, I think it reasonable to expect everyone who publishes at *CL venues to also provide service for the NLP community so I don't think this provides an excuse not to review.
 - There are many types of academic service (PCs, ACL board, etc.).
-It is non-trivial to decide a weighting for these, thus I simply count them equally -- but clearly being a PC is much more work than being a reviewer.
+It is non-trivial to decide a weighting for these, thus I simply count them equally -- but clearly the nature of the service is quite different.
 However, since the number of people who fill these higher level positions is small it has little impact on the overall analysis (and none of them were annotated in the analysis section).
 - The data only contains the number of **times** someone has reviewed.
 Thus, someone could have taken on a lighter load and have been counted equally high.
 However, the number of papers reviewed is not public and overall, I think this is a relatively minor issue.
+- This data also doesn't capture some forms of service, such as people who sub-review.

 ### Data Quality
 I manually selected only the PDF pages that contained reviewer information from the proceedings.